google/docsy-example/content/no/docs/api-reference/the-inside-of-java-the-inner-workings.md

 ---
-title: "Innsiden av Java: Drivverket"
+title: 'Innsiden av Java: Drivverket'
 linkTitle: Innsiden av Java
 date: 2017-01-02
 description: >
   En kort oppsummering av denne siden.
 Tekst kan **utheves** sller skrives i _kursiv_ og kan ha flere avsnitt.
 ---

 This is a **placeholder page**.
 For an example of the kind of content that can be added here, see the [example page](/docs/getting-started/example-page/).

 ## Welcome!